The museum displays here its own

 Description / explanation

-This is probably a medal for the winner of an orienteering competition.
+This medal was probably made for the winner of an orienteering

 Name, date and location can be engraved on the obverse.